Nuitka/Nuitka/README.rst

 At this time, the report contains absolute paths in some places, with your private information.
-The goal is to make this blended out by default, because we also want to become able to compare compilation reports from different setups, e.g. with updated packages, and see the changes to Nuitka.
-The report is however recommended for your bug reporting.
+The goal is to make this blended out by default because we also want to become able to compare compilation reports from different setups, e.g. with updated packages, and see the changes to Nuitka.
+The report is, however, recommended for your bug reporting.

 Also, another form is available, where the report is free form and according to a Jinja2 template of yours, and one that is included in Nuitka.
 The same information as used to produce the XML file is accessible.
-However, right now this is not yet documented, but we plan to add a table with the data.
-For reader of the source code that is familiar with Jinja2, however, it will be easy to do it now already.
+However, right now, this is not yet documented, but we plan to add a table with the data.
+For a reader of the source code that is familiar with Jinja2, however, it will be easy to do it now already.

 If you have a template, you can use it like this ``--report-template=your_template.rst.j2:your_report.rst`` and of course, the usage of restructured text, is only an example.
-You can use markdown, your own XML, or whatever you see fit.
+You can use Markdown, your own XML, or whatever you see fit.
 Nuitka will just expand the template with the compilation report data.

-Currently the follow reports are included in Nuitka.
+Currently, the following reports are included in Nuitka.
 You just use the name as a filename, and Nuitka will pick that one instead.

 +---------------+--------------+--------------------------------------------------------+
 | Report Name   | Status       | Purpose                                                |